‘Little People, Big World’: Amy Roloff’s Boyfriend Attacked Once More On Social Media

 “Liked you better with Matt,” said another follower. “#ithink #chrisIs #anOpportunist.”

-“He looks like a snake,” a certain my2littleluvs said.
+“He looks like a snake,” another fan said.
 “Are these two intimate?
 I don’t trust him.”

 Another follower, who claims to have been attacked after sharing her thoughts on Marek, said she found him creepy and thinks he’s an opportunist.
 She said Chris “wants to stick around hoping to continue getting seen on LPBW.”